nwoltman/pro-array/README.md

 <a name="Array+rnatsort"></a>

 ### array.rnatsort([caseInsensitive]) ⇒ <code>[Array](#Array)</code>
-Sorts an array in place using a natural string comparison algorithm and returns the array.
+Sorts an array in place using a natural order string comparison algorithm.

 The same as [`.natsort()`](#Array+natsort) except the strings are sorted in descending order.